 The Liquid Lab hosts mixology classes all over NYC, where you’ll create specialty cocktails and spruce up your mixology skills at the same time.
 It is one of the most fun date activities in NYC.

 Kick it old school at Barcade (148 West 24th St), a fun date spot in NYC where you can try dozens of American craft beers on draft and try to beat the high scores on games like Pac-Man, Donkey Kong, and Centipede.

 Skyline Brunch Cruise

-Taking a skyline brunch cruise on a 1920s luxury yacht is one of the most incredible couple things to do in NYC, and you can get the perfect insta pic.
+Taking a skyline brunch cruise on a 1920s luxury yacht is one of the most incredible couples things to do in NYC, and you can get the perfect social media pic.